bkb3/Particle-in-a-potential/README.md

  </p>

+# TO DO
+  - calculate energies in tabular form

+# License
-License: GNU GPL v3.0 or later on your opinion.
+  - GNU GPL v3.0 or later on your opinion.